 - Call 911 immediately if heat stroke is suspected.

 - Responsiveness is a key factor.
-Once the individual loses his or her ability to respond to questions or becomes unconscious your level of first treatment must become aggressive in nature.
+Once the individual loses ability to respond to questions or becomes unconscious, your level of first aid treatment must become aggressive in nature.
 Aggressive treatment should be rendered immediately in an attempt to lower the body temperature quickly.

 - Ignore symptoms of heat stress.